finos/FDC3-Sail/README.md

 If you haven't already, check out their demo here: https://youtu.be/5VJzftderO0

-## Electron Implementation
+## About This Implementation

-The Electron implementation is built from the [Vite Electron Builder Boilerplate]
+ - FDC3-Sail is an Electron application built from the [Vite Electron Builder Boilerplate]

-The UI for the desktop agent is built using React MUI.
+ - The UI for the desktop agent is built using React MUI.

-All remotely hosted content is run in BrowserView following electron security best practices.
+ - All remotely hosted content is run in BrowserView following electron security best practices.

-## Libraries

 The following libraries are used:

 - [Electron] cross-platform desktop framework
 - [electron-builder] for packaging, distribution and auto-updates
 - [Vite] for building, running and hot-reloading